-This tiny country is a haven for discovery, so get ready to go in-depth on this 14 day trip.
-From jungles & rainforests, to volcanoes, beaches, cool coffee plantations & even cooler locals, it’s the perfect way to uncover amazing Costa Rica.
+Costa Rica is a haven for discovery, so get ready to go in-depth on this 14 day trip.
+This tour is the perfect way to travel across amazing Costa Rica, from jungles & rainforests, to volcanoes, beaches, cool coffee plantations & even cooler locals.

 Hola San José!
 After greeting your fellow travellers, this afternoon we'll explore the town and dive headfirst into the vibrant electricity of Costa Rica’s capital and cultural heart.
 Get a taste of street life at the Plaza, food safari through the Mercado Central, and be sure to poke your nose in a few mansions – many have been converted into hip galleries and restaurants.
 Over dinner tonight the excitement will be at an all time high as we gear up for the next 14 days of Costa Rican lovin'.
 With you the entire way is your expert Trip Manager, a naturalist guide who knows everything about this incredible country.
 You couldn't be in better hands.